 Avast’s Rescue Disk is an excellent feature that can help you recover from a malware attack, even if your computer can no longer work properly or start up.
 However, for some reason, it’s not included with Avast One.

 Avast’s other features are less impressive.
 Its VPN isn’t great — it has mediocre speeds and doesn’t have a no-logs policy.
-Its firewall is less customizable than McAfee’s, and its data breach monitoring only checks for leaked passwords connected to emails.
+The firewall is a bit more customizable than McAfee’s, but its data breach monitoring is much more limited, only checking for leaked passwords connected to emails while McAfee scans for all kinds of personal information.

 Finally, Avast lacks a password manager and parental controls, which are offered by many of its top competitors (including McAfee).